 - Click your username at the top right and navigate to Settings > Payments > Setup Payment Gateway.

-- On the Configure Gateway Instance tab, select Amazon Pay from the Gateway Type drop-down list.
+- On the Configure Gateway Instance tab, click Edit in the row of your existing Amazon Pay gateway instance.

 There are some common fields you must complete for every gateway configuration.
 We recommend reviewing Setting Up Payment Gateways for information on these fields: